jdereg/json-io/user-guide.md

     // Emp fetched from database
     String json = JsonIo.toJson(emp, writeOptions);

 This example will convert the `Employee` instance to a JSON String, including nested sub-objects.
-If `JsonIo` were used on this JSON `String,` it would reconstitute a Java `Employee` instance.
+If `JsonIo.toObjects(json, readOptions, Employee.class)` were used on this JSON `String,` a new Java `Employee` instance would be returned.

 See [WriteOptions reference](/user-guide-writeOptions.md) for list of all `WriteOptions` and instructions on how to use.